MangoIV/cabal-audit/README.md

 - machine readable output
 - fix version suggestion

-## Not Implemented

-- range of fix versions
-- suggest latest fixed version
-- pass cabal options into cabal solver
-- more structured monadic code (allows to disable colouring)
-- proper url parsing
-- upload package on hackage
-- look at other tools for prior art

 ## Contributing

 Contributions are welcome.
 This repo is flake-enabled.
 To setup a `devShell`, run `nix develop` or `direnv allow`.